Menu

 Boosting Reliability

-• Use standardised, clearly documented data collection procedures
+• Use standardised, clearly documented data collection procedures — a basic requirement in any management assignment

 • Train all researchers and data collectors with identical instructions